designsecurity/progpilot/doc/INCLUDES.md

 # Resolve Includes

 Location of included files could not be resolved due to the fact that are dynamics in most cases.
-For example, Progpilot successfully include *myfile.php* when it finds static include like this one :
+For example, Progpilot successfully include *myfile.php* when it finds static includes like this one :
 ```php
 include("myfile.php");
 ```